Kapernikov/skaffold-helm-tutorial/chapters/05-helm.md

 [^1]: Actually helm also stores the values as a `secret` in kubernetes just for reference.
 But this is internal helm stuff, we should not rely on it.

 > **_WARNING_**: Understanding the concepts and what every layer does (containers, images, the docker build, kubernetes, helm) is critical for being able to work with kubernetes without frustration.
 If you are already a bit confused now, make sure to clear this up before continuing with the next chapter.
 In the next chapter we will add **another** layer so if you're already confused now you will be completely confused next chapter.

+## Addendum: troubleshooting

+### another operation (install/upgrade/rollback) is in progress

+If you have this error, most likely you interrupted helm (or skaffold later) when it was busy performing an installation or an upgrade.
+Helm keeps some information stored on the server as configmaps and secrets (this allows you to find which helm packages are installed and upgraded afterwards).
+The error message pops up when, in the secrets or configmaps on the server, an installation is still marked as *busy*.

+In the ideal world, a helm installation would be completely transactional: either it would fully work, either nothing would happen.
+Unfortunately, we don't leave in the ideal world, so if you interrupt helm, you can end up with a half-installed release.

+If you try to see what is installed using `helm list` you will see that helm doesn't even list your software anymore.

+The trick to solving this problem:

+* first use `helm list` with the `-a` flag to show all releases, also the ones that are "in progress".
+* then use `helm rollback` to roll back to the last good version.
+This version is shown in the `helm list` output.
+If this was your first installation, then you don't have data to loose yet, so you can just `helm uninstall` and retry.